 Today, the Shed is used by various organisations, including other local charities as well as individuals, for a variety of outdoor activities including overnight camping, bird watching, art classes, birthday parties, wedding receptions and other special occasions.

 But what of the future?
 There is no reason why the Shed cannot go on being used as it is now, if the island it is situated on continues to exist.
 During the years between the two world wars the oysters in the Blackwater competed for food with the American Slipper Limpet.
-In an effort to clean the river tons of Limpets were dredged from the oyster beds and dumped on Packing Marsh Island , where they provided a good base and helped to stabilise the island.
+In an effort to clean the river tons of limpets were dredged from the oyster beds and dumped on Packing Marsh Island , where they provided a good base and helped to stabilise the island.
 However the storm in 1987, and then later the one in 1997, has caused the covering of limpet shells to move and as a result the island is being washed away.
-The Trust has applied to English Nature and the Environmental Agency to get some of the mud and rock dredged up from the Felixstowe and Harwich Harbours put on the island to build it up, but so far without success.
+The Trust has applied to English Nature and the Environmental Agency to get some of the mud and rock dredged up from the Felixstowe and Harwich Harbours put on the island to build it up.
 The worry is that the continual erosion, and another storm like those in 1949, 1987 and 1997, will remove the mud and shell base that the Shed stands on and, if this happens, it could lead to the island being washed away and the collapse of the Shed.

 Good news!
 Mersea Harbour Protection Trust have taken on the task of dealing with the erosion.
 Watch this space for further information.